Welcome & Organization

 Although you will find a script in the theory part of this site, I expect you to come to the lectures and fill the gaps and to discuss different approaches.
 As cognitive learning requires reflection and discussion.

 On this website, you will find the theory and requirements for completing the labs.
 In Moodle, you can find everything regarding the grading and the schedule.
-In Moodle, you'll also find short tasks to help reinforce the theory.

 Carrying out the Lab